 Basing PBR on ConstraintBlock provides flexibility in expressing the name of required numerical values as ConstraintParameters, which can be typed by ValueTypes and related to properites or parameters of other model elements using binding connectors.
 Textual requirement statements may be restated as constraint expressions that reference these ConstraintParameters.
 The value bindings can then be used to evaluate the constraint expression and determine compliance with the requirement.

 The numerical required value may then be stored as a DefaultValue of the ConstraintParameter.
-It may alternatively be specified directly in a constraint expression, rather than a default value, e.g. {actualWeight = 1450} where actualWeight is defined as a constraint property typed by a value type.
+It may alternatively be specified directly in a constraint expression, rather than a default value, e.g. {requiredWeight = 1450} where requiredWeight is defined as a constraint parameter typed by a value type.
 Complex requirement criteria may be represented by a series of constraint expressions.

 It is also noted that constraint blocks can have owned behavior, and that a constraint expression can be a value expression (with opaque behavior).
-UML requires that constraint expressions evaluate to a Boolean, but that may not be necessary in SysML.

 Usage Example using PBR profile based on ConstraintBlock